 Noon– 5 pm

 Celebrate the New Year with the live close-up magic of Sam Sandler and a balloon drop at 4 pm.
 The party also includes a pizza buffet, goodie bag, moonbounces, 1000 play points for the arcade, rides, and more.

 10:30 am – 12:30 pm, and 1–3 pm

 Bounce U’s countdown to noon (and later party timeslot) includes bouncing, noon balloon drop, a special New Year’s party favor, and a sweet treat.
 Pre-register online.

 11 am – noon

-Kids will practice yoga, create a New Year’s themed craft and enjoy a healthy snack, all culminating in a countdown to noon.
+Kids will practice yoga, create a New Year’s themed community service craft, and enjoy a healthy snack, all culminating in a countdown to noon.
 Great for kids ages 4 to 9 (or any child who won’t be able to stay up till 12 midnight)—parents do not need to stay.

 2228 Haverford Road, Ardmore

 Reserve a lane and get three hours of unlimited bowling, disco lights, a DJ playing music, pizza and refreshments.
 Then, do an early New Year’s countdown with party favors and other prizes!
 Call 610-642-7512 to reserve your lane.

 Lower Merion Libraries’ Noon Year’s Eve Parties